 Uniform Circular Motion

-By uniform circular motion we mean motion in a circle at constant speed.
-Circular motion is very common, for example many of our machines involve rotating parts.
-If an object is traveling in a circle we could describe its motion with the usual variables for position, velocity, and acceleration, but it would be complicated because the objects direction is constantly changing.
-It is more convenient to define new variables to describe circular motion in angular units.
+By uniform circular motion, we mean motion in a circle at constant speed.
+Circular motion is very common, for example, many of our machines involve rotating parts.
+If an object is traveling in a circle we could describe its motion with the usual variables for position, velocity, and acceleration, but it would be complicated because

 To locate the position of the object on the circle, we only need to specify an angle.
 Angles are often represented by the Greek letter theta (q).
 This variable plays the same role in rotational motion formulas that the letter x plays in linear motion formulas.
 Although we often measure angles in degrees, the standard SI unit for angle is the radian.
 An angle in radians is defined to be the ratio of arc length to radius along a circle: